-Candidates are expected to demonstrate engagement as a member of the wider and professional community as stated in the TRMOA section 1.4.
+Candidates are expected to demonstrate engagement as a member of the wider and professional community.
 Candidates should specify the dates, nature, and demands of the work they have performed in service to the wider and professional community.
 The candidate's contributions should be regular and ongoing.

-L. Criteria for Evaluating Contributions to the Wider and Professional Community
+I. Criteria for Evaluating Contributions to the Wider and Professional Community